top of page

 Victoria, British Columbia

-It began with a coat of paint.
-The mayor had Clack pick out a two-tone colour scheme to clean up City Hall in the interim while construction was underway.
-The idea had immediate results.
-Victorians loved the new look and were now more on board with the city's clean-up project than ever before.
-Business owners began sprucing up their downtown storefronts with free colour advice from City Hall and paint donated by a local manufacturer.
-The results were inspiring.
-Civic and Business officials walked the streets with their fellow Victorians, admiring downtown's fresh paint.
-The life they thought was lost was slowly being restored.
-Their excitement would help with the big picture's next challenge: Bastion Square.
+Big improvements began with a coat of paint.
+While Centennial Square's construction was underway, Victoria's mayor had Clack pick out a two-tone colour scheme to spruce up City Hall.
+Its newly painted look had immediate results and inspired Victorians to get on board with the city's big clean-up project.
+Business owners spruced up their downtown storefronts with colour advice from City Hall and free paint donated by a local manufacturer.
+When the work was finished, city officials walked the streets, admiring downtown's new look.
+The great city they thought was lost was slowly being restored.
+Their excitement would help with the plan's next challenge: Bastion Square.

 1972::Victoria's Revitalized Bastion Square Showing Burnes House and the Old Courthouse